 In the fourth position, we have the classic Zoeller M53.
 This one is still the primary go-to submersible sump pump of many contractors and plumbers.
 It's a 1/3 HP submersible unit that features a durable cast iron housing.
 The moto is oil-filled and features thermal overload protection.

 While there is no official lift rate, the only information I was able to find is that it has roughly 45 GPM.
 Let me break it down in GPH.
 At 0 feet, you can expect around 2680 GPH.
 At 10 feet, it is around 2040 GPH.
-I still think this one deserves to be the best sump pump out there.

 If only Zoeller fixed some minor flaws, this would have easily taken our number 1 spot.
 If you want a submersible unit that can run 10 to 12 hours a day without breaking a sweat, this is the one.
 It can run for that long nonstop.